Put Yourself on a Personal Retreat

 A Quick Retreat

 Not everyone can take a day or two alone in their home or even just alone.
-You can still take a quick retreat.
-Carve out some time that it just for you.
-Two hours, one hour, a half an hour.
+You can still make a quick retreat.
+Carve out some time that is just for you.
+Two hours, one hour, half an hour.
 Whatever you feel that you can spare and be spared by everyone else.
 If you have to, let whoever depends on you know that you are going on a mini-retreat and you will get back to them when you are done.

 -Create a spa in your bathroom and lock the door.